lind6/SimpleTweet/README.md

 - Twitter API doesn't seem to grab all tweets visible on my home timeline.
      I'm not a twitter user, but it appears that there are different classifications of 'following' other users, and only tweets in certain classifications of 'following' are pulled using the Twitter API.
-- Instructions did not make it clear we had to implement relative time for tweets.
-     It's buried in the submission guidelines, but no mention about it in lecture materials.
-     I did not see this requirement until creating this README for submission at the deadline.

 ## Open-source libraries used